aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 `Int64` is a type whose values are signed integers represented in memory by 64 bits; they are the integers that your hardware understands if your computer has a 64-bit processor.
 Types in Julia define the representation of data in memory, in addition to influencing method dispatch.

 The name `increment` refers to a generic function, which may have many methods.
 We have just defined one method of it.
+In many languages, the terms "function" and "method" are used interchangeably; in Julia, they have distinct meanings.
+This chapter will make more sense if you are careful to understand "function" as a named collection of methods, where "method"s are specific implementations for specific type signatures.

-Let's define another:
+Let's define another method of the `increment` function:

 ~~~jl
 # Increment x by y